learn-co-students/rails-activerecord-models-and-rails-readme-cb-000/README.md

 SELECT * FROM posts
 ```

-Compared with leveraging Active Record:
+Compared with leveraging Active Record:---

 ```ruby
 Post.all